provenance-io/kong-jwt-wallet/README.md

 ```

 Configuration options:
 * `rbac`* - Full path to your running RBAC service.
 The rbac url should contain an `{addr}` string representing the wallet address.
-If empty string `""` then plugin will only verify a user signed JWT and will not get delegated access rights or include the x-wallet-access header.
+If not set then the plugin will only verify a user signed JWT and will not retrieve delegated access rights or include the x-wallet-access header.
-The `""` option is included as a means to use the plugin to only verify the user signed JWT.
+The default option is included as a means to use the plugin to only verify the user signed JWT.
 * `apikey` - API Key to use when making a call to the RBAC service
 * `authHeader` - The name of the request header containing the JWT.
 Defaults to "Authorization"
 * `accessHeader` - The name of the header to inject with the wallet access JSON.
-Defaults to "x-wallet-access"
+Defaults to "x-wallet-access".
+Only injected when rbac configuration is set
 * `includeSenderHeader` - Option to return the `x-sender` header which is the addr claim of the user signed JWT.
 Defaults to false

-*=required
+*=required to get delegated access rights

 ### Running locally